 The Komperdellbahn cable car whisks skiers and snowboarders up into the high mountains in the blink of an eye.
 There are blue (easy) slopes for beginners and children leading down from the Plansegg mountain to Serfaus and even at the top of the 2,770m Pezid mountain.
 From the top of the Pezid mountain there is also a black run starting at the Zwölferkopf.

 Serfaus-Fiss-Ladis has specialised in families, so it is little wonder that at the mid-way station of the Komperdell cable car there is a large children's area with easy slopes, conveyor belt lifts and plenty of fun obstacles to ski over and around.
-The main highlight at the Kinderschneealm is the skidoo course.
 In Serfaus itself there is the Murmlipark – operated by the Skischule Serfaus – with plenty of attractions for children taking their first tentative turns on snow.

 For freestylers there are three funparks in the resort, while speed freaks can test their skills on the race course.
 Freeriders will find good backcountry skiing near to the marked slopes.
 Throughout the whole resort there are 25 cosy huts, three child-friendly restaurants and several piste-side bars.
 The Praemontan in Serfaus is one of several fine dining restaurants in the resort.